Poll: Out of all the current and former villains/antagonists of DBZ, which are the "hottest?" Pick however many answers apply. Vote Now!

 Always a Place: Oneshot.
 Something must have happened between Zuko waking up and Aang coming back into the Jasmine Dragon.
 Missing scene from The Promise.

 Five Generations of Facepalms: Oneshot; gift for attackfishscales.
 When Iroh was a child, he drove his mother crazy.
-He gets his comeuppance - as do the next few generations after him.
+He gets his karmic comeuppance - as do the next few generations after him.

 The Holding Hearts series

-Ripples in the Water: 13 chapters, in progress.
+Ripples in the Water: 13 chapters, complete.
 Ozai won the final battle, and Aang didn't survive.
 Having lost someone they both care about deeply and separated from the rest of their friends, Zuko and Katara are forced to flee for their lives, and have no one to rely on but each other to survive... and to find and train the next Avatar.

 Sane Fangirl/Fanboy Vows (feel free to copy and paste)